Cyber Security

 (iii) Report suspicious emails to the Cybersecurity Officer immediately at hello@clicklegal.com.au.

-(v) If an email request financial payment, confirmation of password, or prompts to login to our system, extreme care should be taken to ensure that it is genuine, such as by calling the sender.
+(v) If an email requests financial payment, confirmation of a password, or prompts a login to our systems, extreme care should be taken to ensure that it is genuine, such as by calling the sender.

-Personal devices such as mobile phones, tables or laptops can put our data at risk.
-And must be authenticated prior to accessing the data for work and must follow these practices:
+Personal devices such as mobile phones, tablets or laptops can put our data at risk and must be authenticated prior to accessing data for work and must follow these practices:

 (a) Keep devices secure and password protected.